OlegSuperBro/Osu-Replay-Editor/README.md

 There only 1 known issue:

 Replay that have skips, getting broken.
-It's problem in osrparse module and i'm trying to fix it!
+It's problem in osrparse module.
+You can check [this issue](https://github.com/kszlim/osu-replay-parser/issues/41) to get more info

 Also i recommend use virtual environment.